Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/requests/rewrite-host.md

 ## Rewriting the path

-There are three options to rewrite the default path handling behavior:
+Users have the following options to rewrite the default path handling behavior:

 {% if_version gte 3.2.0 %}
 * Rewrite using Gateway API's `URLRewrite` filter